-BIOMEDICAL SCIENCES MAJOR
+BIOMEDICAL SCIENCES MAJOR 61 crs.

 The Biomedical Sciences Major, which combines human health sciences with Concordia University Wisconsin's distinctive core curriculum with courses in theology, humanities and social sciences, should provide students with the intellectual, scientific, and ethical tools to succeed in advanced studies in the health sciences or proceed directly into the growing field of biotechnology and drug development.
-The biomedical sciences major is expected to take CHEM 210 as the natural science requirement, MATH 205 as the mathematics requirement, PSY 101 as the social science requirement, and PHIL 350 as the philosophical foundation requirement in the core.
 BIO 290 may be taken to fulfill the culture requirement in the core curriculum.
-IIn addition, the biomedical sciences major must take the following: